Mattress Buying Guide For The US Market

 - More expensive mattresses are better.
 Never assume a new mattress that costs thousands of dollars is of higher quality than one that costs just a few hundred dollars.
 You should watch carefully price-point averages for each mattress type and then make the purchasing decision based on your individual budget.

 - Mattresses made of latex will last forever.
-Latex mattresses provide the longest lifespan among all mattress types.
+Latex mattresses provide the longest lifespan among all mattress types (learn more, here).
 However, they’re still susceptible to the same wear and tear as other mattresses and will eventually deteriorate.